How to watch and live stream the Six Nations Championship 2019

 When is the Six Nations 2019?

-The competition is played over the course of five consecutive weekends.
+The competition is played over the course of six weeks.
 Beginning on Friday, 1st February, matches will run until Saturday 16th March – ‘Super Saturday’ – when all three matches of the final round will take place.

 Where does the Six Nations take place?